 For many New Zealanders, retiring before age 65 is the lifestyle Holy Grail.
-The dream is to kick back, spend time with family, friends and loved ones, and travel heaps.
+The dream is to kick back, spend time with family, friends and loved ones, and travel extensively.
 They subscribe to the view of “casting off the drudgery of day-to-day work and enjoying the good times as you only live once!”

-It sounds appealing but many who attempt early retirement find the financial burden too tough, and by then it might be too late.
+It sounds appealing, but many who attempt early retirement find the financial burden too tough, and by then it might be too late.

 There are some harsh realities linked to any talk of an early goodbye to one’s working years - and savings is at the top of the list.
 “By and large, early retirement only makes sense for individuals who have enough saved to cover 70 to 80 percent of their pre-retirement income, as that’s usually the amount needed to maintain one’s standard of living in retirement,” said Karen Wimbish, senior vice president at US Bank Wealth Management.

 In addition to typical retirement planning strategies, those thinking of early retirement need to consider immediate as well as long-term considerations.
 Five key steps to consider are:

 1. Assess likely expenses